padilr1/ChIPbinner/README.md

 remotes::install_github("padilr1/ChIPbinner",build_vignettes=TRUE)
 ```

-_The authors are preparing to submit this package to Bioconductor._

 ## Introduction

 ChIPbinner is an open-source R package designed to facilitate genome-wide analysis of broad histone modifications.
 This tool addresses limitations in existing peak-calling software, which often struggles to accurately detect diffuse and broad signals in ChIP-Seq, CUT&RUN/TAG or related datasets.
 ChIPbinner instead divides the genome into uniform bins, offering an unbiased, reference-agnostic method to identify and explore differential enrichment across genomic regions.